-If you have any questions about the application process, please contact a member of the admission staff.
+Please contact Admission if you have any questions about the application process.
 We’re here to help you!

 There are no specific courses required for admission.
 However, the recommended course of study is five academic subjects in each year of high school, including:

 - 3+ years of mathematics (through the level of precalculus or higher)